fission-codes/fission-codes-web/evm-evolution/areas.md

 With dependent types, we can encode arbitrarily complex rules into our programs at the type level.
 The tradeoff is that inductive proofs can sometimes become equally involved.
 Several of these languages provide a tactic sublanguage to help solve for these cases.

 The syntax of these languages are generally familiar to programmers with a background in typed functional languages like Haskell, Elm, and OCaml.
-As a warmup to this end, I’ve been working on the “EeVeeM,” a Haskell EVM (not yet publicly available).
+As a warmup to this end, we’ve been working on the “EeVeeM,” a Haskell EVM (not yet publicly available).
 It is geared towards rapid R&D, but also is modular and with clean abstractions for tuning performance or plugging in external code, while remaining readable.

 ### Strategy 2: High Level Program Synthesis or Constraint Programming [K, TLA+, or Prolog]